-On 3 June at 14–15pm Finnish time, Feminist Culture House speaks with Vica Kravtsova (co-founder of Feminist Translocalities), and Aleksandra Biktimirova (curator of the Feminist Translocalities exhibition in Kazan), as part of the exhibition What’s the Use of Intersectionality.
+On 3 June at 14–15pm Finnish time, Feminist Culture House spoke with Vica Kravtsova (co-founder of Feminist Translocalities), and Aleksandra Biktimirova (curator of the Feminist Translocalities exhibition in Kazan), as part of the exhibition What’s the Use of Intersectionality.

 Feminist Translocalities is an online magazine, printed zine, and travelling exhibition.
 It focuses on the questions of coloniality and decolonisation—globally and in the former USSR—as well as on intersections of feminism with other discriminations: racism, ableism, homophobia.
 The website also includes a section “Feminist Utopias”, a set of statements about what a feminist future might look like, which were sent by activists from different countries.
 The Feminist Translocalities travelling exhibition was created specifically for the context of Russia.
 It looks at the inclusivity of the usual understanding of the history of women’s movements in DDR and UdSSR.
 Black women and women of colour; migrant workers; trans persons; non-heterosexual women—the exhibition looks at their roles in the stories of resistance.